nullobject/joshbassett/source/2018/bulb/index.html.md

 Before I get carried away talking about Bulb, it's probably worth pausing to explain reactive programming.

-Reactive programming is paradigm for writing event-based (asynchronous) programs.
+Reactive programming is paradigm for writing event-based programs.
 The program logic is expressed with *streams*, rather than by defining event handlers which alter the program's state.
-This allows any asynchronous program to be expressed as a sequence of simple operations on streams (e.g.  map, fold, zip, etc.), instead of writing a bunch of event-handling spaghetti code.
+This allows any asynchronous program to be expressed as a sequence of simple operations on streams (e.g. `map`, `fold`, `zip`, etc.), instead of writing a bunch of event-handling spaghetti code.

 Bulb introduces an abstraction called a *signal* to represent a stream of data.
 The term "signal" is borrowed from the [hardware description